isaacnmm/pestpolicy-hugo2XX/content/posts/do-water-purification-tablets-kill-viruses/index.md

 Iodine-based tablets are considered to be more effective when used with warm water.
 However, you'll require to allow about half an hour to purify the water for use with cold water.
 Further, these iodine tablets will equally kill viruses and bacteria in your water.
 Equally, the iodine tablets will allow some after- taste in your water.

-Options to remove the taste include waiting for the taste to escape to thin air or using vitamin C that'll readily neutralize the after- taste following the completion of [water purification](https://pestpolicy.com).
-For thyroid patients - avoid iodine tablets.
+Options to remove the taste include waiting for the taste to escape to thin air or using vitamin C that'll readily neutralize the after- taste following the completion of [water purification](https://pestpolicy.com).For thyroid patients - avoid iodine tablets.

 ##  Benefits of EmployingWater Purification Tablets